copernicus-mogley/zkav.club/README.md

 ## Partners

-For a list of partners that support zkav.club, check the partners folder [here](https://github.com/dismad/zkav.club/tree/main/partners).
+For a list of partners who support zkav.club, check the partners section [here](/partners/).

 If you want to add yourself as a partner, create a PR with an associated .md file with your information.